rafaelsoaresbr/archlinux/devel/README.md

 # archlinux
-Archlinux (base-devel) Docker image with official repositories snapshots
+Archlinux Docker image with official repositories snapshots (base-devel)

 # Overview
-Archlinux installation built with mkimage.sh, available at https://github.com/rafaelsoaresbr/archlinux.
+Archlinux Docker image with official repositories snapshots (base-devel), available at https://github.com/rafaelsoaresbr/archlinux.
 Timezone is set to utc and utf-8 locale is used.
-This repository provides archlinux-devel images.
+This repository provides archlinux images (FROM rafaelsoaresbr/archlinux) plus base-devel and pacaur.

 # Snapshot repository
 To keep docker containers consistent it uses official repositories snapshots stored at the Arch Linux Archive.